-Beagles are known for being a fun-loving and vibrant dog with a lovely nature.
-However, they were originally bred as scent hounds and may retain their hunting instincts.
-Given their background, they’re sturdy, small and sometimes a bit stubborn too.
+Beagles are known for being a fun-loving and vibrant dog.
+However, because they were originally bred as scent hounds, Beagles may retain their hunting instincts.
+That said, there are still things parents need to be aware of before bringing the two together.

 Beagles are very much like children.
 They are energetic, happy and love to play.
-They also do have a mischievous side, although Beagle owners say that this is not irritating but rather more endearing.
+And while they also do have a mischievous side, it’s not so much irritating but rather endearing.
 You can see why Beagles and children have similarities!

 Having said this, it’s important that when you’re bringing a Beagle into your family, they need to be of a young enough so that they can learn to socialize with children.